RileyBurke/JQuery.Weather-Forecast-RB/README.md

 borderColor: "black", //The color of the border around the plugin div should you choose to use one.
 pluginColor: "rgba(255, 255, 255, .0)", //The color of the background of the plugin div element.
 tableTextColor: "navy" //The color of the text within the forecast table.
+closeButtonColor: "black", //The color of the closeButton text.
+closeButtonBorder: "2px solid black" //The settings for the border of the close button.
 ```